localoffsec/oscp4/Metasploit/Meterpreter.md

    Name     Current Setting  Required  Description
    ----     ---------------  --------  -----------
-   SESSION                   yes       The session to run this module on.
+   SESSION                   yes       The session to run this module on.   <== session infor from earlier

 Payload options (windows/meterpreter/reverse_tcp):